luxonis/depthai-ros/README.md

 Currently, recommended way to launch cameras is to use executables from depthai_ros_driver package.

-This runs your camera as a ROS2 Component and gives you the ability to customize your camera using ROS parameters.
+This runs your camera as a ROS2 Component/ROS Nodelet and gives you the ability to customize your camera using ROS parameters.
+Main API difference between ROS2 and ROS1 is that parameter names use different convention - parameters in ROS2 are namespaced using `.` and parameters in ROS1 are namespaced using `_`, for example in ROS2: `camera.i_pipeline_type`, ROS1 `camera_i_pipeline_type`.
+For sake of simplicity, this Readme uses ROS2 convention.
+List of all available parameters with their default values can be found at the bottom of Readme.
 Paramerers that begin with `r_` can be freely modified during runtime, for example with rqt.
 Parameters that begin with `i_` are set when camera is initializing, to change them you have to call `stop` and `start` services.
 This can be used to hot swap NNs during runtime, changing resolutions, etc. Below you can see some examples: